Why are Playable Ads a Great Way to Pitch Your Mobile Game?

 Playable ads have different points where users lose interest and abandon them.
-Developers need to track in-ad events to identify the stages with high drop off rates.
+Developers need to track in-ad events to identify the stages with high drop-off rates.
 They should then take action and modify the problematic stages.
-Since it’s not advisable to make wholesale changes at once, use A/B testing to change one ad aspect and see how it affects the performance of the ad.
+Since it’s not advisable to make wholesale changes at once, use A/B testing to change one ad aspect and see how it affects the ad's performance.

 g2 performed an A/B test to determine the appropriate length of their playable ad for Game of Dice.
-They started with a short gameplay flow that featured just 2 turns.
+They started with a short gameplay flow that featured just two turns.
 The CTR for this gameplay length was very low compared to other playable ads the studio was running.
-They decided to increase the number of turns to 4 and this brought the best results.
+They decided to increase the number of turns to four, bringing the best results.

 This analysis shows that the best way to identify the most effective version of a playable ad is to test different aspects and continue iterating based on the results.
 There is no point in running an ad if you’re not looking at the results since you will not know what appeals to your audience and what doesn’t.

-We have shared more information on the importance of capturing and analyzing data on our blog: Why Do Businesses Need Analytics to Succeed?
+We have shared more information on the importance of capturing and analyzing data on our blog: Why Do Gaming Businesses Need Analytics for Their Games to Succeed?

 When they are authentic

 Your ad will only be effective when it shows your uniqueness and authenticity.
 It shouldn’t come off as just another mobile game.
-Your title should have unique gameplay that will make it stand out from the crowd.
-It should properly capture the unique features to entice the prospects to download the game and experience the full version.
+Your title should have unique gameplay to make it stand out from the crowd.
+It should adequately capture the special features to entice the prospects to download the game and experience the full version.

 Making a playable ad is hard.
 You need to create an ad that is true to your game, engaging, and will work on your audience’s platforms.
 Game Marketing Genie is here to boost your game marketing plan and help you attract more prospects.
-We can help you create the best playable ads and distribute them on the best platforms.
+Our gaming marketing agency can help you create the best playable ads and distribute them on the best platforms.